How mobility data enables connected driving

 When the driver stops driving, the connection breaks, which helps ensure privacy.

-Anyone who is involved in improving or servicing the transportation industry – from auto insurance companies to shared mobility companies to city planners – can benefit from connected driving.
+Anyone who is involved in improving or servicing the transportation industry – from auto insurance companies to sharing economy companies to city planners – can benefit from connected driving.

 Consider this.
 A lot of the things we do around transportation are based on proxies for things that are happening in transit, without actual knowledge of what is happening in real life.